bonfus/muesr/docs/Tutorial.rst

 Definig the sample
 +++++++++++++++++++++++++++++++++

-The fundamental component of muesr is the :class:`~Sample` object.
+The fundamental component of muesr is the :py:class:`muesr.core.sample.Sample` object.
 You can import and instantiate it like this:

 .. code-block:: python